-Only three still gave incorrect answers such as: “The Moon is a planet.”

 It can be seen that the children’s answers were not uniform.
 They expressed varied perceptions and gave different emphases about the concept of the Moon and its characteristics and properties.
 The children expanded their explanations, using new concepts introduced to them in the intervention process.

 Question 10: The children were given four possible answers to the question “What is the orbit of the Moon?”
 Before learning, eight children knew that the Moon orbited the Earth.
 The others chose one of the incorrect answers: